 - Infection Preventionist’s Guide to Long-Term Care is available for purchase from the Association for Professionals in Infection Control and Epidemiology (APIC).
 This guide provides a comprehensive approach to developing a facility-wide infection prevention and control program.

-- Recommended Practices for Surveillance outlines the seven recommended practices for monitoring, measuring, and reporting important outcomes and processes to assist surveillance program development.
+- Recommended Practices for Surveillance (PDF) outlines the seven recommended practices for monitoring, measuring, and reporting important outcomes and processes to assist surveillance program development.

 Society for Healthcare Epidemiology of America (SHEA)